HsiangHung/Machine_Learning_Note/ML_fundamentals/Gradient_Descent/README.md

   params = params - learning_rate * params_grad
 ```

-* **Stochastic**: If our dataset is very huge it is not an efficient way for using all examples in one epoch.
-Stochastic gradient descent (SGD) just uses one example at a time to take a single step.
+* **Stochastic**: If our dataset is very huge it is not an efficient way for using all examples in one epoch. stochastic gradient descent (SGD) just uses one example at a time to take a single step.
 SGD can update to the parameters more frequently, like real-time updating.
 Notice how the cost effectively takes steps towards the minimum point of cost but does not get there directly.
 It can also never actually reach the very point of minimum cost, it can only be circulating in its region. (pseudo-code credit from [[Sebastian Ruder]][An overview of gradient descent optimization algorithms])

 ```Python
 for i in range(nb_epochs):